bricknpc/eloquent-ui/docs/docs/intro.md

 ## License

-Eloquent UI is open-source software licensed under the MIT licence.
+Eloquent UI is licensed under the MIT licence.